Spend Local: 10,000 cards to be dispatched as deadline nears

 Lost in the post?

-Last month, a spokesperson for Advice NI has said it is getting phone calls "all the time" from people having problems with the cards.
+Last month, Advice NI said it had received many phone calls from people having problems with the cards.

-Harry Gallery got confirmation that his application for the card was successful in early October but is yet to receive it.
+Harry Gallery got confirmation that his application for the card was successful in early October, but said he was yet to receive it.

 His son, with whom he shares a first name and address, has received his.

-"I think they have got two records," he told The Nolan Show.
+"They have got two records," he told The Nolan Show.

 "One has been activated and one hasn't."